Tap Counter Logo

 Step 2: The JavaScript (The Brain)

-This is where the magic happens.
 We need to tell the computer: “Hey, find that Button.
 When someone clicks it, grab the Number, add 1, and show it again.”

 The code logic looks like this: